MuertoGB/SMCTool/README.md

 ## Bootable USB

 To begin, format a USB disk in ExFAT, FAT32, VFAT or HFS+ for use with SMCTool.
-> ⚠ FAT32 using a GPT partition table is recommended.
+> ⚠ FAT32 using a GUID Partition Table (GPT) is recommended.

 Once the memory stick is ready, you can do any of the following:
 - Option A: Manually copy all files from the ISO to the formatted memory stick.